Skip to content

 → clerkMiddleware + app context middleware

-→ /api/* resource routes → server/api/* handlers
+→ /api/* resource routes → apps/web/server/api/* handlers

 → page loaders/actions (context.app + context.cloudflare)